Compiler Books¶

 Engineering a Compiler, 2nd Ed.
 Cooper & Torczon.
 2012.¶

 This is a more modern version of the Dragon book.
 It is less focused on the lexical analysis / parsing phases, and covers the later phases of a compiler in more detail.
-Exposition is similar to the Dragon book, i.e. mostly describes techniques conceptually, with some high level algorithm descriptions, but like the Dragon book, does not go into detailed descriptions of algorithms.
+Exposition is similar to the Dragon book, i.e. describes techniques conceptually, and some algorithms are described in more detail using a form of pseudo code.

 Modern Compiler Implementation in C. Appel.
 1998.
 (Tiger book)¶

 This book takes a hands on tutorial like approach to describing how to implement both the front-end and back-end of a compiler, using a toy language called Tiger as an example.
 Algorithms are described in pseudo code.
-If I had to choose between the Dragon book, Engineering a compiler, and this book, I would pick this one.
+If I had to choose from the Dragon book, Engineering a compiler, and this book, I would pick this one and Engineering a Compiler.

 This book covers functional languages, closures, as well as Object Oriented languages such as Java.
 Type inference is covered too.